thegenemyers/FASTK/README.md

 argument is interpreted as a k&#8209;mer and it is looked up in the table and its count returned if found.
 If the &#8209;t option is given than only those k&#8209;mers with counts greater or equal to the given value are operated upon.

+If the -A option is set then the output is tab-delimited ASCII suitable for easy import into another program/environment.

-Alternative to a list of actions, the -1 option has Tabex output a 1-code .kmr file encoding the k-mer table (possible truncated with the -t option).
+If the -1 option is set then Tabex ignores any required argument other than the source and outputs a 1-code .kmr file encoding the entire table (possibly truncated with the -t option).
 [1-code](https://www.github.com/thegenemyers/ONEcode)
 is a powerful self-describing, simple to use, data system with built in compression.
 The 1-code version of a k-mer table is typically 15% smaller than FastK's ktab's.